 Let’s hope your party doesn’t get quite as wild as Mardi Gras, though we love this idea borrowed from Fat Tuesday: DIY masks.
 Using recycled materials and craft supplies, kids can easily make some over-the-top creations.
 This is a great craft for mixed-ages too, since I know my tweens would love doing this as much as my elementary-aged niece.

 If you have kids who you can trust around a Sharpie, then decorating plain white mugs with Sharpie permanent paint pens, like these from Who Needs a Cape, is an easy craft with big marks for creativity, as I discovered when my daughter and her friends did it this year at her party.
 Just bake the mugs as instructed while the kids eat cake or open gifts, and they’re ready to go home by the time the party ends.
 My tip: Keep them out of the dishwasher to keep the colors bright.

-Kiwi Crate’s Rockets Party Pack makes it really easy to have all the supplies you’ll need in one place to make–well, rockets.
+Kiwi Co offers a rotating selection of craft kits that makes it really easy to have all the supplies you’ll need in one place to make all kinds of fun things.
 Plus, if the weather’s nice, you can stick the kids outside to test out their creations while you get out the cake and ice cream.

 If the birthday girl is having her friends over for tea, they’ll flip for Ikatbag’s corrugated cardboard handbag craft.
 I love the idea of cutting out handbag-shaped pieces of wrapping and scrapbooking paper ahead of time, so that the kids can rummage for their favorite design.
 Then hand out stickers, plastic gems, or strips of rickrack and let their inner fashion designers go wild.